SophieTech88/KinesisFirehoseProject/README.md

    - Send the data to the new Kinesis Firehose
 The Kinesis Firehose Delivery Stream works perfectly.

+**Task 2: Add dynamic partitioning with JQ Expression for Kinesis Firehose**
+1. Create a Kinesis Firehose delivery stream in AWS console
+2. Enable inline parse for json data
+3. Add JQ Expression
+4. Edit output path based on dynamic partitioning
+5. Run a test to send records to Kinesis Firehose, and check the data in S3 bucket The Kinesis Firehose Delivery Stream works perfectly.

-**Task 2: Add dynamic partitioning with Lambda Function for Kinesis Firehose**
+**Task 3: Add dynamic partitioning with Lambda Function for Kinesis Firehose**
 1. The original data is compressed in gzip
 2. Create a Lambda function in AWS console
    - decompress the gzip compressed data